Table of content

 A complete plan typically includes:

-- 3D imaging (CBCT) and digital treatment planning
+- 3D imaging (CBCT) and digital treatment planning.

-- Surgical placement of the implants with a clearly defined anaesthesia approach
+- Surgical placement of the implants under a clearly defined anaesthesia approach (local anaesthesia, conscious sedation, or another option based on clinical need and your preference).

-- The timeline and design details for the final bridge
+- The timeline and design details for the final bridge.

 Why some patients need extra steps